mchara01/FuelOpt/README.md

 Before you begin, ensure you have met the following requirements:

-* Installation of all the required Python modules with:  `pip install -r backend/requirements.txt`
+* You installed of all the required Python modules with:  `pip install -r backend/requirements.txt`
 * You are using Python >= 3.8.
+* You have entered your API keys (e.g AWS, Google) where necessary.
+The config_sample.py in the backend directory illustrates how the API key should be in the config.py file you will must create.

 ## Architecture
 <p align="center">